bigchaindb/bigchaindb/docs/server/source/schema.rst

 **type:** object or string

-Fulfillment of a ondition_, or put a different way, this is a payload that satisfies a condition in order to spend the associated asset.
+Fulfillment of a condition_, or put a different way, this is a payload that satisfies a condition in order to spend the associated asset.